* Siemens CEO earns praise for shrewd moves in Alstom battle

 On Friday, the French government announced it had chosen U.S. conglomerate General Electric over Siemens and its bidding partner Mitsubishi Heavy Industries in the contest to acquire the energy assets of Alstom.

-But rather than looking like the loser, Kaeser - who celebrates his 57th birthday on Monday - emerged with his reputation for prudence and his dealmaker image burnished.
+But rather than looking like the loser, Kaeser - who celebrates his 57th birthday on Monday - emerged with his reputation for prudence intact and his dealmaker image burnished.

 Siemens may have missed out on Alstom, giving its biggest global competitor GE a stronger foothold in its European backyard.
 However the message to Siemens shareholders is clear: the Loescher era is over and under his successor the company will not do deals at any price.